The 12 Perfect Wines For Beginning Enthusiasts

 Not sure what the difference is between cabernet sauvignon and sauvignon blanc?
 Do you find yourself totally confused when wine drinkers describe the mouth-feel of a wine?
 Are you interested in drinking wine and going to a nice wine tasting but have no idea where to begin?

 If so, our list of 12 incredible wines is just for you.
-We have selected five red wines, five whites, one sparkling, and one blush.
-Each wine comes from a different region of the world, has a unique taste, and pairs well with a variety of different foods.
+We have selected five red wines, five whites, one sparkling wine, and one blush.
+Each wine comes from different wine regions of the world, has a unique taste, and pairs well with a variety of different foods.

-These recommendations serve as a great starting point for any beginning wine enthusiast, and many of them are very affordable.
+These wine for beginners recommendations serve as a great starting point for any beginning wine enthusiast, and many of them are very affordable.
 Additionally, our team recommends this helpful and fun wine tasting kit.
 In time, you’ll become a wine enthusiast and get into wine making.
 Cheers!

 Common Wine Terms: